 Short-term leases are leases with a lease term of 12 months or less.
 Low-value assets comprise photocopiers.
-Payments associated with short-term leases of equipment and all leases of low-value assets are recognised on a straight-line basis as an expense in profit or loss.
+Payments associated with short-term leases of equipment and all leases of low-value assets are recognised on a straight-line basis as an expense in "insurance service expenses" if it is directly attributable to insurance acquisition activities as stated in Note 2.8 (g); otherwise, it is recognised in "other finance expenses".